Ubbi vs Diaper Genie: Which Diaper Pail Is Worth It?

 I’m the engineer half of this site.
 Materials, mechanisms, long-run cost.
 Not vibes.

 A diaper pail has one job: hold soiled diapers long enough between trash days without the room finding out.
-Ubbi and Diaper Genie are the two pails people actually ask about, and they solve that job in opposite ways.
+Ubbi and Diaper Genie are the two pails people actually ask about.
+They solve that job in opposite ways.
 Ubbi is steel, plus whatever kitchen bags you already buy.
 Diaper Genie is plastic, plus a subscription to its own refill cartridges.
 Here’s the breakdown.

 Head to head